SSHpectator/waffer/README.md

 to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-[...]
+ - Non-Authorized scanning.

-Acknowledgements
+## Acknowledgements

-Inspired by community fingerprinting projects and tools.
-Use responsibly.
+Tool built by an hacker, helped by hackers, for hackers.
+Use responsibly!